List of The Real Housewives of Dallas episodes

 The Real Housewives of Dallas is an American reality television series that premiered April 11, 2016, on Bravo.
-The series chronicles the lives of nine women in and around Dallas over the course of five seasons as they balance their personal and business lives, along with their social circle.
+The series chronicles the lives of nine women in and around Dallas over the course of five seasons, as they balance their personal and business lives, along with their social circle.

-Cast members featured over the series' five season-run were: Cary Deuber (1–3), Tiffany Hendra (1), Stephanie Hollman (1–5), LeeAnne Locken (1–4), Brandi Redmond (1–5), D'Andra Simmons (2–5), Kameron Westcott (2-5), Kary Brittingham (4–5) and Dr. Tiffany Moon (5).
+Cast members featured over the series' five season-run were: Cary Deuber (1–3), Tiffany Hendra (1), Stephanie Hollman (1–5), LeeAnne Locken (1–4), Brandi Redmond (1–5) and Kary Brittingham (4–5).

 As of 11 May 2021, 78 original episodes of The Real Housewives of Dallas have aired over five seasons.